Luxury Patagonia Tours

 Our favourite places to stay in Patagonia

 - Awasi Patagonia$$$$$You wouldn’t think that the spectacular Patagonian region of Torres del Paine could get any better regarding luxurious design-led hotels, but it has, courtesy of the exclusive sibling hotel to Awasi Atacama, and the only one in the area to do tailor-made excursions for each guest.
-Twelve curious, wooden-clad, shipping crate-style ‘villas’, which were inspired by the old outpost shelters, lie scattered over the wind-protected plains of its own private reserve and facing the unfolding scenes of Lake Sarmiento and the three tower peaks.
-Inside these, the warming and minimal Scandinavian cabin décor nicely cushions you from the harsh scenes outside, with natural wood interiors, large inviting beds, your own living room with log fireplaces, hot tub, and with every modern amenity to hand in its 860 square feet.
+Adding to that, a portion of the proceeds from each guest’s stay helps to support The Awasi Patagonia Conservation Project, which aims to create a natural corridor for wildlife.
+Awasi guides also help to monitor the puma populations and keep hunters away, increasing the positive impact the property and its guests are able to have on the region.
+14 wooden-clad, shipping crate-style ‘villas’, which were inspired by the old outpost shelters, lie scattered over the wind-protected plains of its own private reserve and facing the unfolding scenes of Lake Sarmiento and the three-tower peaks.
+Inside these, the warming and minimal Scandinavian cabin decor nicely cushions you from the harsh scenes outside, with natural wood interiors, large inviting beds, your own living room with log fireplaces, a hot tub, and with every modern amenity to hand.
 The master villa, which has two bedrooms, is good for families.
-The dispersal of these freestanding villas actually befits the solitude of your surroundings, giving you a pleasing level of privacy but also a heightened experience of the landscape’s isolation.
-The main house, just a short walk from the villas, has a dining room, terrace and living area.
-Awasi is renowned not only for its style, but for tailoring its tours for each individual guest and for serving delectable gourmet food, in keep with being a member of Relais & Chateaux.
+The dispersal of these freestanding villas befits the solitude of your surroundings, giving you a pleasing level of privacy but also a heightened experience of the landscape’s isolation.
+The main house, just a short walk from the villas, features a Relais & Chateaux member restaurant, terrace and living area.
+Awasi is renowned not only for its style, but for tailoring its tours for each individual guest and for serving delectable gourmet food.
 Guests can choose whatever excursions they want to do, without having to compromise for the sake of a group.

 - Eolo$$$$$Eolo sits on a 10,000-acre estancia in the Patagonian steppe between the town of El Calafate and the majestic Perioto Merino glacier.
 Surrounded by lakes, vast plains and the imposing peaks of the Andes, this is nature at its very best.
 The hotel has been built to ensure that wherever you are, you can take in these incredible views.
 Eolo is centred around a courtyard garden, a nifty bit of architecture that means guests can enjoy the great outdoors whilst being protected from the wild Patagonian winds.
 There are 17 beautiful rooms characterised by pastel colours and simple lines.
 Nothing is overly complicated here, simplicity is key when your surroundings are so dramatic.
 There are no televisions in the rooms, instead guests are encouraged to curl up on one of the sofas that are placed in front of the large picture windows.
 Eolo was inspired by the historic estancias of the area and you’ll find antiques, maps, telescopes and lots of other traditional touches.
 The food at Eolo is a real highlight.
 Excellent local, seasonal produce is used to create a dynamic and exciting menu.
 The views that await from your dining table make the experience even sweeter.
 This is an area begging to be explored, and there are plenty of activites on offer.
 Hiking, horseriding, birdwatching and mountain biking are some of the experiences to keep you busy.
 At the hotel itself there is an area for relaxation with a small heated pool, dry sauna and massage room.
 All meals and non-alcoholic drinks are included during your stay at Eolo.